How to Get a General Trading Wholesalers Trading License in Dubai

 Corporate and personal income tax: 0% within free zone framework

-Indicative licence cost: from AED 12,000 to AED 20,000
+Indicative license cost: from AED 12,000 to AED 20,000

 Typical processing time: 3 to 7 working days

 Activity Code 4690.87 falls under ISIC Category 4690, which covers the wholesale of a variety of goods without specialisation.
 This classification recognises businesses that trade across a broad range of product categories rather than concentrating on a single sector.
-The licence type is Trading, and it is issued under the Dubai South Business Hub Free Zone framework, granting holders access to the full suite of free zone benefits available within that jurisdiction.
+The license type is Trading, and it is issued under the Dubai South Business Hub Free Zone framework, granting holders access to the full suite of free zone benefits available within that jurisdiction.

-The licence permits buying and selling of goods in bulk to retailers, industrial clients, commercial enterprises, and institutional buyers.
+The license permits buying and selling of goods in bulk to retailers, industrial clients, commercial enterprises, and institutional buyers.
 It does not authorise retail sales directly to end consumers, nor does it permit the manufacture of goods.
 Businesses requiring specialised wholesale categories, such as food products or pharmaceuticals, must apply under separate activity codes specific to those sectors.

 Scope of Permitted Trading Activities

-Under this licence, holders may trade in mixed goods including consumer products, industrial supplies, and general merchandise across multiple categories simultaneously.
+Under this license, holders may trade in mixed goods including consumer products, industrial supplies, and general merchandise across multiple categories simultaneously.
 This breadth makes it particularly versatile for traders who source from diverse suppliers or serve clients across different industries.

 Wholesale of mixed goods including consumer products, industrial supplies, and general merchandise